 I have a university education in political science and communications.
-I'm currently in Michigan but I will be beginning a joint Juris Doctorate and Masters program in higher education leadership at the University of California in the fall.
+I'm currently in Michigan but I will be moving to the Bay Area to begin a joint Juris Doctorate and Masters program in higher education leadership at the University of California.
 I have a passion for civil liberties/rights and education so this seems like the logical path.
 Is it possible to have too much education?
-A typical ENFP who wants to know and do everything.
+I'm a pretty solid ENFP so this makes sense.

 I enjoy mountain biking, hiking and being out in nature as well as walking through a downtown.
 I also enjoy politics, history, reading, movies, music, volunteering, and playing with dogs.